The Varsity (newspaper): History

-At the height of debate on coeducation in 1880, The Varsity published an article in its inaugural issue in favour of admitting women.
+At the height of debate on coeducation, the first issue of The Varsity ran an article in favour of admitting women to the University of Toronto.
+Women were later permitted to join men in lectures in 1884 after years of self-advocacy.

 In 1895, the suspension of The Varsitys editor, James Tucker, led Latin Professor Dale to publicly attack the administration in The Globe, which in turn led to his own dismissal.
 University College students then approved a motion by Varsity editorial staff member William Lyon Mackenzie King and boycotted lectures for a week.
 King later became Canada's longest-serving prime minister.

-After Prime Minister Pierre Trudeau decriminalized homosexuality in 1969, a medical research assistant placed an advertisement in The Varsity seeking volunteers to establish the first university homophile association in Canada.
+After Prime Minister Pierre Trudeau decriminalized homosexuality in 1969, a medical research assistant placed an advertisement in the paper seeking volunteers to establish the first gay and lesbian university association in Canada, the University of Toronto Homophile Association.

+By the late 19th century, The Varsity was owned and published by the Students' Administrative Council (SAC; known today as the University of Toronto Students' Union), which determined the paper's annual budget although it had no formal editorial control.
+The Varsity nonetheless pushed for independence citing concerns of editorial influence due to its financial dependence on the SAC.
+It had previously been suspended temporarily by the SAC in 1952 over publishing a speech by university president Sidney Smith in which it substituted "English" with "sex" throughout the text.

+The SAC endorsed the idea of separation to avoid the burden of covering the paper's budget deficits and legal liability for its publications.
+The SAC ran a Varsity advertisement in 1979 urging students to vote in a referendum, writing that "a student government cannot actively participate in a newspaper's decisions before its freedom to criticize is jeopardized."
+A successful referendum was held that year and The Varsity incorporated as a separate entity from the SAC in 1980.

 In 2017, The Varsity began publishing a Chinese-language edition of the newspaper on their website.